Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Background Suppression Strategy and Signal Purity Enhancement

 \subsubsection{Background fitting and rejection in the $(P_{\mathrm{Higgs}}, \theta_{Z\gamma})$ phase space}

 To identify and reject the background-dominated regions in the $(P_{\mathrm{Higgs}},\,\theta_{Z\gamma})$ plane, a bin-by-bin maximum population extraction procedure is employed.
-For each bin in $P_{\mathrm{Higgs}}$, the corresponding distribution of $\theta_{Z\gamma}$ is examined separately for signal and background and the bin with the maximum population is identified.
+For each bin in $P_{\mathrm{Higgs}}$, the corresponding distribution of $\theta_{Z\gamma}$ is examined separately for signal and background, and the bin with the maximum population is identified.
 The background distribution is observed to be more diffuse, confirming that it does not exhibit the exact kinematic correlation as the signal.
 Given this behaviour, the strategy adopted here is to identify and selectively reject regions dominated by background while retaining events in the signal-populated region.
 For this reason, the extraction and subsequent fitting procedure focuses on characterising the background peak positions.
-The local spread around the background peak in each $P_{\mathrm{Higgs}}$ slice is labeled as $\sigma$, estimated using the Rooot Mean Squared(RMS) of the neighbouring bin contents, providing an empirical measure of the width of the background-dominated band.
+The local spread around the background peak in each $P_{\mathrm{Higgs}}$ slice is labelled as $\sigma$, estimated using the Root Mean Squared(RMS) of the neighbouring bin contents, providing an empirical measure of the width of the background-dominated band.

 The sequence of extracted background peak positions as a function of $P_{\mathrm{Higgs}}$, shown in Figure~\ref{fig:2d_plot_and_extraction_of_signal}, exhibits a characteristic behaviour consisting of a steep decrease at low momenta followed by a gradual flattening at higher $P_{\mathrm{Higgs}}$.
-This trend is found to be consistent across both the electron and muon channels.
-The extracted background peak positions are subsequently fitted using an exponential function,
+This trend is consistent across both the electron and muon channels.
+The extracted background peak positions are subsequently fitted using an exponential function in the equation~\ref{equation:f(x)}.

 which models a rapidly falling component that saturates towards a constant value at large $P_{\mathrm{Higgs}}$, yielding $\chi^{2}/\mathrm{ndf} < 1$~\cite{PDG2024Statistics}.
 Around the fitted background trend, asymmetric rejection bands are constructed using the locally determined standard deviations $\sigma$'s.
 The upper and lower boundaries, expressed in units of $\sigma$, are chosen independently in each $P_{\mathrm{Higgs}}$ interval based on the observed signal and background populations.
 This procedure is purely empirical and does not rely on extracting a signal correlation or any fixed analytical formula.
 Instead, the boundaries are adjusted to maximise background rejection while retaining a high fraction of signal events, ensuring an optimal balance between background suppression and signal retention.
 Having identified the background-dominated regions in the $(P_{\mathrm{Higgs}},\,\theta_{Z\gamma})$ plane through fitting, the next step is to quantify the performance of this rejection strategy in terms of signal retention and background rejection, as presented in Section~\ref{subsec:sig_bkg_eff}.